-Green Start

 Red All competitors to stop

-White Last lap for individual competitor

 Black Board Individual competitor to retire immediately upon receiving the black board bearing the offending competitor's number held out for two laps.

-Black & White Chequered
+Black & White

-Finish
+Chequered Finish

-- (a) The green light to be on continuously while race is in progress. - (b) When signals are given by flag and blackboard, the flag or blackboard should be at least 0.371m2 (4 square feet) in area.
+- The green light to be on continuously while race is in progress. - (b) When signals are given by flag and blackboard, the flag or blackboard should be at least 0.371m2 (4 square feet) in area.